pnsaeta/p064/docs/LA-LinearAlgebra.md

   || \vb{a} || = \sqrt{\langle \vb{a}, \vb{a} \rangle} = \left( \sum_{i=1}^{N} a_i^2 \right)^{1/2}
   \label{eq:norm}
 \end{equation}
 which is what we would expect from the Pythagorean theorem.
+(For more information on norms, See [this page](LA-Norms.md)).

 > Mathematicians are wont to preserve the "double-pipe" notation for *norm*, as shown in Eq. (\ref{eq:norm}), to distinguish it from the absolute value of a scalar quantity (either real or complex).
 Physicists typically adopt a more expansive view; both represent the magnitude or length of either a scalar or vector quantity.
 Hence, most physicists avoid the "double-pipe" notation and write
 $$|\vb{a}| = a$$.